linkedin/rest.li/guide_server_architecture.md

 necessary to read this entire document before using Rest.li.
 Once you understand the basic principles, you can refer to specific sections in this guide when you have questions.
-If you just want to get started exploring a simple sample implementation, go to [Quickstart Guide - a step-by-step tutorial on the basics](/rest.li/start/step_by_step).
+If you just want to get started exploring a simple sample implementation, see the [Tutorial to Create a Server and Client](/rest.li/start/step_by_step).

 ## Introduction

+Rest.li is a Java framework that allows you to easily create clients and servers that use a REST style of communication.
+Rest.li is based on an inversion-of-control model.
+The framework handles most of the data flow and client/server interaction transparently and calls code you supply at the appropriate time.

 Rest.li allows you to build and access RESTful servers and clients, without worrying too much about the details of HTTP or JSON.
-You simply define a *data model* (using an schema definition language) and *resources* (Java classes that supply or act on the appropriate data in response to HTTP requests), and Rest.li takes care of everything else.
+You simply define a *data model* (using a schema definition language) and *resources* (Java classes that supply or act on the appropriate data in response to HTTP requests), and Rest.li takes care of everything else.
 In this section, we'll describe the flow of control and data between a